MaksBelenko/SimplePDFBuilder/README.md

 ## How to use PDFBuilder
-In order to create a simple PDF file with no content on it, you need to import SimplePDFBuilder where you want to use it:
+In order to create a simple PDF file with no content in it, you need to import SimplePDFBuilder where you want to use it:

 ```swift
 import SimplePDFBuilder